isomerpages/moe-dazhongpri/_our-community/Support Services/School Bus Service Provider.md

 permalink: /partnerships/School-Information-and-Letters/school-bus-service-provider/
 description: ""
 third_nav_title: Support Services
+variant: markdown
 ---
 ### School Bus Service Provider

 School Bus Operator for 2023

-The school has appointed **Chang Chen Pte Ltd** for the period of 2 years from **January 2022 to December 2023** to provide the following services:
+The school has appointed **Chang Chen Pte Ltd** for the period of 2 years from **January 2022 to December 2024** to provide the following services:

 * Daily School Bus Services (i.e. for sending pupils from home to school and vice versa)